kagnlp/xolver.github.io/README.md

 # Xolver: Multi-Agent Reasoning with Holistic Experience Learning Just Like an Olympiad Team

 This is a preliminary implementation of the paper "Xolver: Multi-Agent Reasoning with Holistic Experience Learning Just Like an Olympiad Team".
 More tasks and settings will be released soon.
-You may see some additional debate logs [here]().
+You may see some additional Xolver logs [here](https://drive.google.com/drive/folders/1O-KYcgQcEniIGfxbUcQjyZLjAzUJkr0s?usp=sharing).

 [Md.
 Tanzib Hosain](https://www.linkedin.com/in/tanzib-mahammad-9334b1304/),
 [Salman Rahman](https://salmanrahman.net/),